coinbase/salus/docs/scanners/pattern_search.md

 * `exclude_extension` and `include_extension` for excluding and including file extensions, respectively.
 While these options can be combined, exclusions take precedence when extensions conflict (are both included and excluded) in declarations.
 * `exclude_directory` for excluding directories whose name matches GLOB.
 It appears that sift does not support `/`s in the directory name.
 * `exclude_filepaths` for excluding file paths.
 Note the file paths must be regular paths, not GLOB, and cannot include regular expressions.
-* `not_followed_within` for only show matches not followed by PATTERN within NUM lines.
+* `not_followed_within` for only showing matches not followed by PATTERN within NUM lines.
 The value must have the format `NUM:PATTERN`.
+Use 0 for excluding on the same line.
 * `files` for search only files whose name matches GLOB.

 ## Configuration